-Over the years we have advised some people against proceeding with a small scale wind project on the basis that their site is unsuitable and/or there electrical usage profile is concentrated in a daily narrow time span and to instead consider solar PV as a less expensive option.
-That being said we have many satisfied wind customers whom we have provided with a diligent and responsible service over the past 10 years.
+Over the years we have advised some people against proceeding with a small scale wind project on the basis that their site is unsuitable and/or their electrical usage profile is concentrated in a daily narrow time span and to instead consider solar PV as a less expensive option.
+That being said, we have many satisfied wind customers whom we have provided with a diligent and responsible service over the past 10 years.

-- Keep it simple – beware of proponents of turbines with overly complex electro-mechanical control systems delivering superior performance.
-Usually such systems require more frequent and relatively expensive maintenance to keep in good order over the service life of the turbine.
-In our experience its better in the long term to loose a little in pure performance in turn for robust reliability and lower cost of ownership over the 20+ year service life of the turbine.
+- Keep it simple: Beware of proponents of turbines with overly complex electro-mechanical control systems delivering superior performance.
+Usually, such systems require more frequent and relatively expensive maintenance to keep in good order over the service life of the turbine.
+In our experience, it is better in the long term to lose a little in pure performance in turn for robust reliability and lower cost of ownership over the 20+ year service life of the turbine.

 - Always seek references from small wind turbine owners with a number of years experience as this is the best quality indicator.

 We will be glad to advise further.
 Some examples of our small wind turbine installations can be seen in the “Projects” section.